 Dr. Allen’s research focuses on developing statistical machine learning tools to help people make reproducible data-driven discoveries.
 Her work lies in the areas of interpretable machine learning, data integration, modern multivariate analysis, and graphical models with applications in neuroscience and bioinformatics.
 In 2018, Dr. Allen founded the Rice D2K Lab, a campus hub for experiential learning and data science education.

-Dr. Allen is the recipient of several honors including a National Science Foundation Career award, the George R. Brown School of Engineering’s Research and Teaching Excellence Award at Rice University, and in 2014, she was named to the “Forbes ’30 under 30′: Science and Healthcare” list.
-Dr. Allen received her PhD in statistics from Stanford University (2010), under the mentorship of Prof. Robert Tibshirani, and her bachelors, also in statistics, from Rice University (2006).
+Dr. Allen is the recipient of several honors for both her research and teaching including a National Science Foundation Career Award, Rice University’s Duncan Achievement Award for Outstanding Faculty, and the George R. Brown School of Engineering’s Research and Teaching Excellence Award; in 2014, she was named to the “Forbes ’30 under 30′: Science and Healthcare” list.
+Dr. Allen received her Ph.D. in statistics from Stanford University (2010), under the mentorship of Prof. Robert Tibshirani, and her bachelors, also in statistics, from Rice University (2006).

 Ph.D., Statistics, Stanford University (2010)

 - Elected Member, International Statistics Institute, 2021.